stacks-network/rendezvous/README.md

 - `--path` – The path to use for the replay functionality.
 - `--runs` – The number of test iterations to use for exercising the contracts.
   (default: `100`)
+- `--dial` – The path to a JavaScript file containing custom pre- and post-execution functions (dialers).

 ---